Last updated October 31, 2017

 The Compact—an agreement between the states that have implemented it and their medical and/or osteopathic boards—both simplifies and fast-tracks the licensure process.
 It was developed to improve access to healthcare for people living in rural communities and underserved areas by making it easier for doctors to accept locum tenens jobs at hospitals, health systems, practices, and other facilities in these locations around the country.
 At present, the Commission indicates roughly 80 percent of physicians meet the required standards for licensure through the IMLC.

-A few significant updates have occurred since our April 18 post about the Compact’s launch.
-To ensure you have the latest information, read on to learn which states are currently issuing licenses, as well as those issuing both letters of qualification (LOQs) and licenses; states where the IMLC has passed, but implementation has been delayed; and states where legislation has been introduced.
+There have been a few significant updates since our April 18th post about the Compact’s launch.
+To ensure you have the latest information, read on to learn which states are currently issuing licenses, as well as those where the IMLC has passed, but implementation has been delayed, and states where legislation has been introduced.

 - New Hampshire